 - “Blood is thicker than water”, is a biological construct at work deep in our evolutionary brain, telling us our genes are more important than others, thus we should sacrifice our higher faculties, common sense and true feelings to protect its propagation.
 But in fact, “The bond that links your true family is not one of blood, but of respect and joy in each other’s life.
 Rarely do members of one family grow up under the same roof.” as quoted and noticed by Richard Bach in Illusions: The Adventures of a Reluctant Messiah …and recognized by many others before and since.

 - Many things tend to stay in the same place.
 My room doesn’t re-arrange itself while I’m sleeping.
 The streets outside my door usually head off in the same directions.
-But magic has to be rediscovered each day.
+But magic has to be rediscovered anew each day.
 It’s seldom in the same place.
-But it’s worth finding anew, and looking for it develops … abilities.
+But it’s worth finding, and seeking it out in most mundane of circumstances develops … abilities.

 Some of us trust our brains far more than we should.
 We often wonder why others don’t see the glaring solutions to complex social and political problems.
 Things that are just plain common sense.
 And we may shake our heads, perplexed that the obvious is such a point of contention and debate.